QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 : After diagnosing the fault, AI Agent can generate targeted repair solutions.
   These solutions range from specific configuration adjustments to more complex fixes (e.g., hardware replacement).
-AI Agent would also communicate with the Network Digital Twin to simulate the proposed repaire solutions and get feedback from the Network Digital Twin.
+AI Agent would also communicate with the Network Digital Twin to simulate the proposed repair solutions and get feedback from the Network Digital Twin.
 In advanced setups, AI Agent may automatically execute these repairs, ensuring quick restoration of normal operations and enhancing the overall reliability and efficiency of network management.
 But it may also